Tomcli/Stock-Price-Indicator/README.md

 # Investment and Trading web app

-This is a web application for predicting stock price using data from _Yahoo!
-Finance_.
+This is a web application for predicting stock price using data from _BLOOMBERG API_.